Individual dog training sessions- One to One.

 For most issues, by the end of the session you should have the answers you need and see some improvement.
 Some behaviour can be changed quite quickly, some takes more time.
 If so, we make sure you know what to do, that you have the tools you need to help the dog understand while we wait for the penny to drop.
 By the end we hope that owners should know what to do in every different related circumstance that we can think of.

 I’d love to have a magic wand or formula which could fix any problem and situation immediately, but we do have plenty of effective, simple and practical answers, hints, tips and hacks which are appropriate, kind and fun.
 Sue has two Cambridge degrees and is also qualified with the ADTB to teach and assess to gold level.
 Studying didn’t finish with exams- we are constantly researching and are self-confessed dog nerds.

 Although our appointments are limited, we do try to arrange them for a time easiest for you.
 If you have a day and time that’s convenient, please say- although do bear in mind we have classes on Tuesday and Thursday evenings.
 Please ring us with any questions or queries you may have: 0751 976 2411 our contact page is here

-For the the toughest of problems, a third session is half price.
+For the the toughest of problems, £150 for 3 sessions.